 Cloud computing, furthermore, has created more complexity in protecting intellectual property, particularly trade secrets.
 Many observers were well aware nearly a decade ago that the cloud would enable and enhance connectivity among companies and others while creating increased risks for misappropriation.
 Additionally, the rapid pace of innovation among software companies has added further opportunities for misappropriation.

-SaaS companies need to be particularly mindful because of the risks associated with bad actors, such as customers, third-party companies that have been provided access by customers, partners, and hackers, accessing their software.
+SaaS companies need to be particularly mindful because of, among other factors, the risks associated with bad actors, including customers, third-party companies provided access by customers, partners, and hackers from accessing their software.